Non-boost-invariant anisotropic dynamics: Kinetic theory approach for a non-boost-invariant and highly anisotropic QGP

 \subsubsection{1st moment of the non-boost invariant Boltzmann equation}

 In Sect.~\ref{subsec:moment} we pointed out the equivalence between the first moment of the Boltzmann equation and energy-momentum conservation (Eq.~(\ref{eq:ene-mom})).
 Therefore, we can use Eqs.~(\ref{eq:en-mom-eqs}) derived from the energy-momentum tensor given by~(\ref{Tmunudec}).
-For the longitudinal dimension, it is useful to use the following parametrizations for the vectors $u^\mu$ and $v^\mu$ introduced in Sect.~\ref{sec:en-momtensanis}~\cite{Ryblewski:2010bs,Satarov:2006jq,Satarov:2006iw}

-where $\vartheta$ is the hyperbolic angle associated with the velocity of the LRF as measured in the lab frame.
-With this particular choice, one finds

-Using these identities, in this coordinate system we can rewrite Eqs.~(\ref{eq:en-mom-eqs}) as\footnote{A similar structure of these equations was first found by Satarov et al.~\cite{Satarov:2006jq,Satarov:2006iw}.}

 Using the RS ansatz~(\ref{eq:rsansatz-long}) it is possible to obtain analytic expressions for the energy density and longitudinal pressure (see \ref{Ap:A}, Eqs.~(\ref{energyaniso}) and~(\ref{longpressaniso}), respectively).
 Using these results, plugging them into Eqs.~(\ref{eq:en-mom-eqs-2}) and performing some algebra, we finally obtain the remaining two evolution equations